makyen/StackExchange-userscripts/Roomba-Forecaster/README.md

 #Roomba Forecaster ([install](https://github.com/makyen/StackExchange-userscripts/raw/master/Roomba-Forecaster/RoombaForecaster.user.js))

-Shows the question's status with respect to being deleted by Roomba.
+Roomba Forecaster shows the question's status with respect to being deleted by Roomba.

 The script adds a "roomba" status line under "viewed"/"active" in the top-right of question pages which shows if the question will be deleted